Members

 Does your institution consider becoming a member of the OaAWI?

-After an informal inquiry from the interested institution, the board of the OeAWI will decide on the membership admission by resolution.
+After an informal application by the interested institution, the board of directors votes on the admission by resolution.

-As a member your institution will have free access to all of our services, which are displayed on our website: Advising, lectures, trainings, eLearning, participation in our Train-the-Trainer, as well as the investigation and assessment of cases of research misconduct by the Commission for Research Integrity.
+As a member, you have free access to all services that can also be found on our website: Consultation, lectures, trainings, eLearning, participation in Train-the-Trainer and investigation of cases of scientific misconduct by our independent Scientific Integrity Commission.

-Please contact us for further information.
-We will gladly answer your questions about membership.
+Please contact us for more information.
+We will be happy to answer any questions you may have about membership.

 Information on Membership